Integralist/Docker-Examples/README.md

 ## Introduction

-Getting Docker set-up on a non-Linux environment (such as a Mac) can be done in one of two ways:
+Getting Docker set-up on a non-Linux environment (such as a Mac) can be done in a few ways; below are a few popular options:

 1. Use Docker's "Boot2Docker" VM (uses VirtualBox to set-up the VM)
 2. Use a CoreOS VM via Vagrant (with some modifications, such as exposing a private ip)